MODA-NYC/nyc-geography-crosswalks/README.md

 ---

+## Methodology Notes

+- **ZIP Codes are MODZCTAs**: The `zipcode` layer uses DOHMH MODZCTA polygons (`modzcta`).
+MODZCTAs approximate USPS ZIP boundaries and may be multipart.
+Results may differ from USPS definitions.
+We document this explicitly to set expectations for users.

+- **Geometry validity**: After combining all inputs, we check for invalid geometries and apply `buffer(0)` to attempt a non-destructive fix.
+This can slightly adjust slivers/holes but improves robustness of spatial operations.

+- **Intersection de-noising (buffer) and thresholds**: Crosswalk calculations use a small negative buffer applied only during intersection to reduce line-touching artifacts.
+Candidate inclusion is not gated by this buffer.
+After intersection, we apply a minimum intersection-area threshold and an epsilon to suppress numerical noise.
+Defaults are documented in `scripts/build_crosswalks.py` and captured in `crosswalks_meta.json` per run.

+- **Multipart primaries**: Primary features are first dissolved by `nameCol` so multipart geometries (e.g., some MODZCTAs) are treated as a single unit.
+This prevents duplicate rows for a given primary–other pair and yields correct percentages against the total primary area.

+- **Per-run outputs and metadata**: Each run is saved under `outputs/<UTC timestamp>/` and includes:
+  - `all_boundaries.geojson` and `run_meta.json` (source URLs, resolved cycles, config, git SHA)
+  - `longform/` and `wide/` crosswalk CSVs and `crosswalks_meta.json` (thresholds and IDs used) These folders are ignored by git; publish as Release assets for distribution.

+- **IBZ source access**: The EDC IBZ URL may be protected by a web challenge.
+The script attempts download and, on failure, falls back to a locally provided `data/external/ibz.zip`.
+For reproducibility, include this file when creating a Release for a given vintage.

+---

 ## Repository Contents

 *   **`generate_all_bounds.py`**: Python script to download source boundary data and create the base `all_boundaries_YYYYMMDD.geojson` file. **Run this first.** Includes geometry validity fixing.